-It gives us great pleasure to present our sustainability report for the financial year ended 30 June 2021 ("FY2021").
-In our fourth sustainability report, we will be highlighting the progress and achievements of our organisation for FY2021, with particular focus on our commitment to working alongside our valued stakeholders to build a sustainable business based on our resilience, adaptability and innovation.
+It gives us great pleasure to present our sustainability report for the financial year ended 30 June 2022 ("FY2022").
+In our fifth sustainability report, we will be highlighting the progress and achievements of our organisation for FY2022, with particular focus on our commitment to working alongside our valued stakeholders to build a sustainable business based on our resilience, adaptability and innovation.
 Material Environmental, Social and Governance ("ESG") factors are encapsulated in the Group's corporate strategy and business plan formulation.
 The management of the Company is tasked with identification and implementation of the Company's approach to the material ESG factors identified.
-Whilst, the Board is entrusted with the ultimate responsibility of the Group's overall monitoring and management of the material ESG factors.
+Whilst, the Board is entrusted with the ultimate responsibility of the Group's overall monitoring and management of the material ESG factors, the Board is also supported by the Corporate Sustainability Committee, Corporate Sustainability Champion and the Corporate Sustainability Work Group.
+Information on the governance structure is further provided in section 3.2 of this report.
 Information regarding the basis for report boundaries and the Group's materiality assessment is provided in section 4 of this report.

-This sustainability report is structured to reflect the interests of our key stakeholders and we have identified five (5) key stakeholder groups, namely, the (i) future generations, (ii) employees, (iii) customers, (iv) suppliers and (v) communities.
+This sustainability report is structured to reflect the interests of our key stakeholders and we have identified five (5) key stakeholder groups, namely, the (i) future generations, (ii) employees, (iii) customers, (iv) suppliers, and (v) communities.
 The identification of such key stakeholders is based on an analysis performed on our business and operation models as the basis for our stakeholder mapping and materiality assessment.
 For each stakeholder group, we have laid out our approaches that govern how our material issues are identified as well as how the issues are prioritized and managed.
 Further, we will present our initiatives relating to sustainability in the areas of environmental, social and economic issues relevant to our aspects and boundaries.
 Finally, in this report, we will provide our key performance indicators, performance targets and outcomes of the material ESG factors.